 3 secrets to a harder shot in soccer

 - Contracting your core [tighten stomach muscles] because then you are helping your legs and hips.
-Your strength in kicking doesn’t come from your hamstrings or calves.
-Power in your shot comes from your thighs, hips, and stomach.
-Not keeping your stomach tight when you kick the ball will leave all the hard work up to your thigh which can only do so much.
+Strength when kicking doesn’t come from your hamstrings or calves.
+Power comes from your thighs, hips, and stomach.
+Not keeping your core tight when you kick the ball will leave all the hard work up to your thigh.

 - Locking your ankle (keeping your muscles and ligaments tight and strong) before, during and after you make contact with the ball.
 Many players have heard this before, but they still don’t lock it all the way!
 Here is the secret about #2.
 As you strike with your laces make sure your toe is down and locked all the way to where even the bottom of your toes are pressing down against the sole of your boot.
 This will make all the muscles and ligaments stronger to give you more power to shoot or pass.

 - Getting both feet off the ground when striking the ball will give you more weight and muscle behind the ball.
 There are at least 4 ways to get both feet off the ground and one of them is actually landing on your plant foot.
 It’s not bad to do that, you just want to learn how to also land on your shooting foot.
 Landing on the shooting foot is great for when you are dribbling towards the goal and you can use your momentum to get more power.

 Core strength for maintenance & striking power